-“You want me to be at your home but you do not give me food and water”, had been His complaint.
+“You want me to be at your home but you do not give me food and water!"

-So I thought, “Swami, keeping food and water for you is like a maintenance job.
+“Swami, keeping food and water for you is a maintenance job.
 It is noticed only when it is not done!
-There is no appreciation if food is kept daily, but if it is missed, you complain!”
+There is no appreciation if food is kept daily, but if it is missed, You complain!”

-I then gobbled breakfast and soon, all of us, mother, father, Pooja and myself, left for the mandir.
-The others planned to have breakfast after the morning programme in the mandir.
+I then gobbled breakfast and soon, the four of us, my mother, my father, Pooja and I, left for the mandir.
+The other three planned to have breakfast after the morning programme in the mandir.

 He simply discarded the speech paper which had been prepared and spoke straight from the heart.
 He made it clear that he had not come as the governor but as ‘an admirer of Swami’.
 He said, “I am ashamed that whole governments are not able to do for the people what a single individual did.
 Swami is such a positive force that He gave a fantastic meaning even for vices.
-He said that one must have Kama (desire) for service, Krodha (anger) if one is not able to serve and Lobha (greed) to serve more and jealousy of those who are able to serve more!
-He then recounted his personal experience with Swami.
+He said that one must have Kama (desire) for service, Krodha (anger) if one is not able to serve and Lobha (greed) to serve more and Matsarya (jealousy) towards those who are able to serve more!

 Shedding tears he recalled how Swami cured someone very dear to him with just one statement, “Don’t worry!
 Nothing will happen.”
 And as the governor choked, the ruthless press photographers clicked away, firing flashes into him.